skvggor/mugdoc-docs-site/docs/README.md

 If the project has an `assets/` directory at the root, its contents are also copied.

+## Videos

+Bare video URLs in the README are automatically converted to `<video>` tags in the generated site.
+This covers:

+- GitHub user-attachment URLs (e.g. `https://github.com/user-attachments/assets/...`)
+- Direct links to `.mp4`, `.webm`, and `.mov` files

+On GitHub, pasting a video URL on its own line auto-embeds a player.
+Since Astro/Starlight doesn't do this, mugdoc handles the conversion during setup.

 ## Deploy

 The `--deploy` flag generates everything needed to deploy the docs site to a VPS using Docker, Caddy, and GitHub Actions.